Average Weather in December in Provideniya Russia

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
-In Provideniya, the chance of a wet day over the course of December is essentially constant, remaining around 20% throughout.
+In Provideniya, the chance of a wet day over the course of December is gradually increasing, starting the month at 19% and ending it at 21%.

 Over the course of December in Provideniya, the chance of a day with only rain remains an essentially constant 1% throughout, the chance of a day with mixed snow and rain remains an essentially constant 4% throughout, and the chance of a day with only snow remains an essentially constant 15% throughout.